Bronze Award Girl Scouts

 Bronze Award projects are approved at the troop level.
 Adults working with girls (troop leaders, project advisors, group volunteers, etc.) and the girls themselves help to ensure the project meets all of the required guidelines found in the Bronze Award Girl Guidelines.
 Once final reports are submitted, girls should consider their Bronze Award complete.
 Girls and their listed troop leader will receive a confirmation email letting them know that their final report was received.

-Girl Scout Awards Celebration
+Highest Awards Celebration

 Invitations will be mailed to girls/troops eligible for recognition in March.